duchess-rs/duchess/book/src/threat_model.md

 ## Threat vectors that cause UB

 What follows is a list of specific threat vectors identified by based on the documentation [JNI documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html) as well as a [checklist of common JNI failures found on IBM documentation](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=jni-checklist).

+### [`PushLocalFrame`][] invoked by a mechanism external to Duchess

+**Outcome of nonadherence**: UB

+Duchess not expose [`PushLocalFrame`][], but it is possible to invoke this method via unsafe code or from other crates (e.g., the [`jni` crate's `push_local_frame` method](https://docs.rs/jni/latest/jni/struct.JNIEnv.html#method.push_local_frame)).
+This method will cause local variables created within its dynamic scope to be released when [`PopLocalFrame`][] is invoked.
+The `'jvm` lifetime mechanism used to ensure local variables do not escape their scope could be invalidated by these methods.
+See [the section on the jvm lifetime](#the-jvm-lifetime-mut-jvmjvm-is-the-innermost-scope-for-local-variables) for more details.

+**How duchess avoids this**: Duchess carefully controls use of this method internally.
+We [explicitly assume](#assumptions) that customers do not invoke this method directly via alternative means.

+### Multiple JVMs started in the same process
+**Outcome of nonadherence:** UB

+There can only be one JVM per process.
+If multiple JVMs are started concurrently, crashes or UB can occur.

+**How Duchess avoids this:** *Documentation and synchronization*: Within the Duchess library, all JVM accesses are internally synchronized.
+Duchess will lazily start the JVM if it has not been started already.
+However, Duchess cannot control the behavior of other libraries (or another major version of the package).
+Duchess mitigates this with [documentation](../src/jvm.md) recommending customers start the JVM explicitly in main.
+Future work may improve this with a centralized "`start-jvm`" crate that was shared between `jni`, `duchess` and any other JNI based Rust libraries.
+Duchess may also add mitigations to prevent multiple major versions of Duchess from being used in the same dependency closure.

 ### When you update a Java object in native code, ensure synchronization of access.